Fortive: Innovation

-Historically, growth in Fortive's portfolio companies had primarily come from M&A activity and operational excellence under the vaunted Danaher Business System.
 Fortive has sought to achieve organic growth through establishing a culture of experimentation and innovation.
 Early on, this meant working with Innovators DNA to incorporate best practices.
-Fortive's approach has proved successful.
 Notable new product introductions have included Tektronix MS05X "Elemental", Fluke's T6, Invetech's Formulate and Fill platform, Anderson-Negele's paperless recorder, and Fluke's ii900.
-In the middle of the COVID pandemic, when there was a shortage of N-95 masks, ASP quickly innovated on existing technology to allow hospitals to clean masks.
+In the middle of the COVID pandemic, when there was a shortage of N-95 masks, ASP quickly updated existing technology to allow hospitals to clean masks.

 In May 2020, Fortive partnered with Pioneer Square Labs (PSL) to launch tech startups.
 In June 2020, Fortive, in partnership with PSL, launched TeamSense.

 Culture

 Fortive's culture dates back to the Toyota Production System adopted by Danaher.
 At Fortive it has been branded as the Fortive Business System or FBS for short.
-FBS has been referenced on multiple earnings calls as a key driver for sustained growth and operational excellence within the various operating companies.
-Fortive's culture around integrity and compliance has led to several initiatives around Inclusion and Diversity.
-Fortive has been named among the best places to work for LGBTQ Equality by the Human Rights Campaign several times.
+Fortive has been named among the best places to work for LGBTQ Equality by the Human Rights Campaign.

 Fortive allows each of its associates a paid day of leave each year to volunteer in their local community.
 In 2020, Newsweek named Fortive as one of their top 500 most responsible companies.